theKashey/rewiremock/README.md

 Rewiremock is a better version of your favorite mocking library.
 It can be used with `mocha`, `ava`, `karma`, and anything that's not `jest`.

-By design, rewiremock has same behavior as Mockery.
+By design, rewiremock has the same behavior as Mockery.
 But it can behave like other libraries too, exposing handy interfaces to make mocking a joy.
-Supporst type-safe mocking and provides TS/Flow types for itself.
+Supports type-safe mocking and provides TS/Flow types for itself.

 # Quick start
 ## 1. Install